Märta Blomstedt: Early life

 Märta Elisabeth Adelaide von Willebrand was born on 8 June 1899 in Turku, Grand Duchy of Finland, Russian Empire to Bertha Mathilda (née Hoffstedt) and Reinhold Alexander von Willebrand.
 Von Willebrand studied architecture at the Helsinki University of Technology and graduated as an architect in 1922.
 She studied the new modern functionalism which in Finland focused on separation of the building structure from the façade and placing it in a park-like, healthy environment, full of air and light.
 In 1924, she married a fellow student and architect, Pauli E. Blomstedt and had their first child, Benita (1924–2016).
-Between 1924 and 1929, she completed further study abroad in Italy and France.
+The Finnish historian Yrjö Blomstedt (1926–1994) was their son.
+Between 1924 and 1929, she completed further study in Italy and France.